-- 685. Four principal chemical wood pulping processes currently in use are (1) kraft, (2) soda, (3) sulfite, and (4) semichemical (US EPA, 1997a).
+731. Four principal chemical wood pulping processes currently in use are (1) kraft, (2) soda, (3) sulfite, and (4) semichemical (US EPA, 1997a).
 In the kraft pulping process, wood chips are "cooked" under pressure in a digester in an aqueous solution of sodium hydroxide (NaOH) and sodium sulphide (Na S), referred to as "cooking liquor," or "white liquor."
 Various processes (not described here) take place and a washed pulp is produced.
 The washed pulp may enter a bleaching sequence, before being pressed and dried to yield the finished product.
 Some of the mercury that is present in the wood chips may also be present in the finished product, and the rest will be present in the spent cooking liquor.
 The levels of mercury in the product and in the liquor are expected to be relatively low because the levels of mercury in the wood chips are relatively low.
-The amount of mercury that is present in the wood chips is expected to vary somewhat from mill to mill based on the origin of the wood that the mills process.
-Emissions of mercury are associated with combustion units located in the chemical recovery area.
-The chemical recovery area at a kraft pulp mill includes chemical recovery furnaces, smelt dissolving tanks (SDT's), and lime kilns (US EPA, 1997a). - 686.
-The other chemical pulping processes are similar to the kraft pulping processes but with some distinct differences.
-The soda pulping process is essentially the same as the kraft process, except that soda pulping is a non-sulphur process (Na2 CO3 is used alone, or a mixture of Na2CO3 and NaOH is used), and, therefore, does not require black liquor oxidation to reduce the odorous sulphur emissions (US EPA, 1997a). - 687.
-The sulfite pulping process is also carried out in a manner similar to the kraft process, except that an acid cooking liquor is used to cook the wood chips.
+The amount of mercury that is present in the mills process.
+Emissions of mercury are associated with combustion units located in the chemical recovery area at a kraft pulp mill includes chemical recovery furnaces, smelt dissolving tanks (SDT's), and lime kilns (US EPA, 1997a).

+732. The other chemical pulping processes are similar to the kraft pulping processes but with some distinct differences.
+The soda pulping process is essentially the same as the kraft process, except that soda pulping is a non-sulphur process ( $Na_2 CO_3$ is used alone, or a mixture of $Na_2CO_3$ and NaOH is used), and, therefore, does not require black liquor oxidation to reduce the odorous sulphur emissions (US EPA, 1997a).

+733. The sulfite pulping process is also carried out in a manner similar to the kraft process, except that an acid cooking liquor is used to cook the wood chips.
 Similar to kraft pulp mills, the spent liquor is recovered at sulfite pulp mills by being burned in a type of combustion unit.
 Combustion units used at sulfite pulp mills include recovery furnaces and fluidized-bed reactors.
-Typical combustion temperatures for sulfite combustion units are about 704 to 760 °C. These temperatures are sufficiently high to volatilize any mercury present (US EPA, 1997a). - 688.
-The semichemical pulping process is used to produce for example corrugating medium (the inside layer of corrugated containers), or news paper qualities.
+Typical combustion temperatures for sulfite combustion units are about 704 to 760 °C. These temperatures are sufficiently high to volatilize any mercury present (US EPA, 1997a).

+734. The semichemical pulping process is used to produce for example corrugating medium (the inside layer of corrugated containers), or news paper qualities.
 The semichemical pulping process uses a combination of chemical and mechanical pulping methods.
 Wood chips first are partially softened in a digester with chemicals, steam, and heat; once chips are softened, mechanical methods complete the pulping process.
 Three types of chemical pulping methods are currently in use at semichemical mills-neutral sulfite semichemical (NSSC) (sodium-based sulfite process), kraft green liquor, and non-sulphur (Na2CO3 only or a mixture of Na2CO3 and NaOH).
 Semichemical and kraft pulping processes are co-located at some mills.
 At those mills in the USA, the spent liquor from the semichemical pulping process is burned in the kraft recovery furnace (US EPA, 1997a).